• Sat. Mar 7th, 2026

 When you stay in a capsule hotel, here’s what you’ll typically find:

 The Pod: Your sleeping area might be made of plastic, wood, or high-tech molded materials.
-You’ll usually have a blackout curtain or a sliding door for privacy, lighting control, power sockets, and USB ports.
+You’ll usually have a blackout curtain or a sliding door for privacy, as well as for lighting control, power sockets, and USB ports.
 Some also offer TVs or Bluetooth audio.

-What You Might Not Like (And How to Avoid It)
+What You Might Not Like in Capsule Hotels (And How to Avoid It)

 Capsule hotels aren’t for everyone.
 If you’re claustrophobic or need complete silence to sleep, a capsule hotel may not be the best choice.
 The sleeping pods are compact.
 You can sit up, but there’s little room to stretch out.